 It should also be noted that Horter Investment Management is a fee-based firm.
 This is because certain advisors are licensed insurance agents, leaving them open to earn commissions for selling insurance products.
 Some Horter advisors may also be registered representatives of a securities broker-dealer, meaning they may receive commissions from overseeing certain securities transactions.
 Despite this, Horter Investment Management abides by fiduciary duty.
 As a result, it is legally bound at all times to act in clients’ best interests.

 To get in touch with Horter Investment Management, you can call the firm’s headquarters at (513) 984-9933 or send an email to email@example.com.
 You can also visit the firm’s website and fill out the provided contact form with your name, phone number, email address and a message.

 All information is accurate as of the writing of this article.

 Tips for Retirement Planning

 - Financial advisors can be great partners in your retirement planning journey.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.